sanjeevkumarcode/All_Tech_Workshops/README.md

 ## All_Tech_Workshops

-This repository is created to upload tech notes and practices step by step.
+This repository is created to upload all tech notes and practices step by step.